LoBiondo was the representative for New Jersey’s 2nd congressional district and was a Republican. He served from 1995 to 2018.

 LoBiondo is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills LoBiondo has sponsored and cosponsored.
+The chart is based on the bills LoBiondo sponsored and cosponsored from Jan 3, 2013 to Dec 21, 2018.
 See full analysis methodology.

 - H.R.
 944 (114th): To reauthorize the National Estuary Program, and for other purposes.